jmeisele/ml-ops/README.md

 # MicroModel
-Handling MLOps as a microservices
+Handling MLOps as a microservice

 __To install__: